MartyOfMCA/faker/README.md

 - Easily copy fake data to clipboard.
 - Diverse categories to choose from.
 - Access to tons of dataset anytime.

+## Contribution
+Before contributing to faker, please read the instructions detailed in the [contribution guide](CONRIBUTING.md).